benjohnbarnes/merge-base/README.md

 * Do algebraic data types embed in to categorical relational databases?
 * Would any of the categorical relational database people be interested in collaborating?
 * My suspicion is that the "hard" thing might be finding all the necessary research.
 I'm hopeful that an actual implementation might be a moderate but achievable side project for a small group, particularly if building on top of stuff that exists (eg, sqlite, http, etc).
+* Can we collect together pointers to relevant papers?
+* Would more bits of vision be useful?
+And links to similar ideas in other places?